skarlekar/smart-quora/README.md

 2. Responders cannot vote for their own answers.
 3. Responders cannot vote more than once for the same answer.
 4. Answers will not be accepted after the due date.
-5. Only administrators can award questions and distribute the reward among the voted answers.
+5. Only administrators can award questions and distribute the reward among the voted answers after the due date.

+### SmartQuora Assets
+There are two types of Assets represen

 ## Setup Instructions
 ### Installing Hyperledger Fabric on AWS